Raron affair: Background

 At the end of the 14th and beginning of the 15th centuries, the Baron of Raron rapidly rose to the highest ecclesiastical and secular offices in the Valais.
 After the death of Bishop William I of Raron in 1402 and his father Peter of Raron in 1413, a rebellious party formed in the Upper Valais.
 They were opposed to the new Prince-Bishop Wilhelm II of Raron and the claims of his uncle Witschard of Raron.
 Emperor Sigismund had granted Witschard sovereignty over the Valais in 1414 as a reward for his military service in Lombardy.
 The rights over the Valais had been granted to the office of the Bishop of Sion in 999.
 The 1414 Imperial grant was supposed to transfer these rights from the office of the Bishop to the Raron family.
-The Zenden from Sierre to Goms were not willing to have gained independence from Savoy to then lose it to a local noble.
+The Zehnden from Sierre to Goms were not willing to have gained independence from Savoy to then lose it to a local noble.
 Additionally, the baron had supported a Savoy invasion of the Ossola south of Valais, further fueling fears that the Baron of Raron would continue to support Savoy.

 Fearing that the Rarons planned to restrict their new freedoms, in 1415 the Zenden of the Upper Valais rebelled under the leadership of the Society of the Dog (so called because of the dog on their banner).